Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: Simulation Study

 In each setting, all procedures are compared on $N=10\,000$ independent synthetic data sets of size $n=500$.
 For measuring their respective model selection performances, for each procedure $\mh(\CV)$ we estimate

-which represents the constant that would appear in front of an oracle inequality.
+by the corresponding average over the $N$ simulated data sets; $ \Cor(\CV)$ represents the constant that would appear in front of an oracle inequality.
 The uncertainty of estimation of $\Cor(\CV)$ is measured by the empirical standard deviation of $\Ratio_n(\CV)$ divided by $\sqrt{N}$.
 The results are reported in Table~\ref{tab.simus-results} for settings L and S, with the collection Dya2.

-Results for Regu are not reported here since dimensionality-based penalties are already known to work well with Regu \cite{Le09}, so $V$-fold methods cannot improve significantly its performance, with a larger computational cost.
-Complete results (including Regu, with $n=100$ and $n=500$) are given in Tables~\ref{tab.complet.Li01.SiG5} and~\ref{tab.complet.Li01.SiG5.n100} in Section~\ref{sec.supmat.simus}, showing the performances of $\pendim$ and $V$-fold methods indeed are very close.
+Results for Regu are not reported here since dimensionality-based penalties are already known to work well with Regu \citep{Le09}, so $V$-fold methods cannot improve significantly their performance, with a larger computational cost.
+Complete results (including Regu, with $n=100$ and $n=500$) are given in Tables~\ref{tab.complet.Li01.SiG5} and~\ref{tab.complet.Li01.SiG5.n100} in Section~\ref{sec.supmat.simus}, showing that the performances of $\pendim$ and $V$-fold methods indeed are very close.

-\paragraph{Performance as a function of $V$} Let us first consider $V$-fold penalization.
+\fauxparagraph{Performance as a function of $V$} Let us first consider $V$-fold penalization.
 In both settings L and S, as suggested by our theoretical results, $\Cor$ decreases when $V$ increases.
 The improvement is large when $V$ goes from 2 to 5 ($27$\% for L, $10$\% for S) and small when $V$ goes from 5 to 10 and when $V$ goes from 10 to $n=500$ (each time, $8$\% for L, $2$\% for S).
-Since the main influence of $V$ is on the variance of the $V$-fold penalty, these experiments confirm our interpretation of Theorem~\ref{theo.variance.penVF} in Section~\ref{sec.variance}: increasing $V$ helps much more from 2 to 5 or 10 than from 10 to $n$.
+Since the main influence of $V$ is on the variance of the $V$-fold penalty, these experiments support our interpretation of Theorem~\ref{theo.variance.penVF} in Section~\ref{sec.variance}: increasing $V$ helps much more from 2 to 5 or 10 than from 10 to $n$.

-The picture is less clear for $V$-fold cross-validation, for which almost no difference is observed among $V \in \set{2,5,10,n}$---less than $2\%$---, and \Cor\ is minimized for $V\in \set{5,10}$.
+The picture is less clear for $V$-fold cross-validation, for which almost no difference is observed among $V \in \setj{2,5,10,n}$---less than $2\%$---, and \Cor\ is minimized for $V\in \setj{5,10}$.
 Indeed, increasing $V$ simultaneously decreases the bias and the variance of the $V$-fold cross-validation criterion, leading to various possible behaviours of \Cor\ as a function of $V$, depending on the setting.
-The same phenomenon has been observed in regression \cite{Arl:2008a}.
+The same phenomenon has been observed in regression \citep{Arl:2008a}.